rasteri/SC1000/README.md

 * **Hardware** - Schematics and gerbers for the main PCB and enclosure (which is made of PCBs)

+## Tech Info ##

+The device is based around the Olimex A13-SOM-256 system-on-module, which in turn uses an Allwinner A13 ARM Cortex A8 SoC.
+The sensing of the scratch wheel is handled by an Austria Microsystems AS5601 magnetic rotary sensor, and the other inputs are processed via a Microchip PIC18LF14K22 MCU.
+The whole unit is powered via USB, and optionally includes the ability to fit a power bank inside the enclosure.

 ## Build guide :